 The laptop carries various labels, both on the bottom and inside.
 Using the information on these I decided what I had here was the hardware of a Compal FT01 (or IFT01).
 This didn't get me very much further as another search with Google brought up lots of sites offering drivers for it, but nothing much that told me anything about the hardware.

 A week or so later I came across what looked to be an identical laptop on eBay being sold by a company in Indianapolis, Indiana, USA.
 It was described as a Tadpole M1400 Model: FT01 Laptop Computer.
 The listing included a useful photograph of the identification label.
-The picture on the right shows my laptop on the left and that of the one on eBay on the right.
+The photos show my laptop on the left and that of the one on eBay on the right.
 You can also see molded into the plastic above the M1400 label the words Manufactured & Designed by Compal.

 So what we have here is a Tadpole M1400.
 At the time of launch (March 2008) this was described as a mobile ultra-thin client computer.
 I should point out that the 'ultra-thin' is more a reference to the firmware running on the M1400 rather than a description of the physical hardware (which isn't!).